Keon-Kim-0/physics-engine.js/README.md

 # JS-Physics-Engine
-Entertaining front end application.
-Extensive and great use of Class objects.
+Entertaining front end application. practicing extensive and etiquette use of Class objects.
 No use of libraries, just pure javascript, pushing myself to learn canvas API and OOP in javascript.